crateio/distutils2/docs/source/distutils/setupscript.rst

     Extension('foo', ['foo.c'])

-The :class:`Extension` class can be imported from :mod:`distutils.core` along with :func:`setup`.
+The :class:`Extension` class can be imported from :mod:`distutils2.core` along with :func:`setup`.
 Thus, the setup script for a module distribution that contains only this one extension and nothing else might be::